How We Rate Ergonomic Chairs

 2. Support (0–30 points)

 This evaluates how well the chair supports your body through material quality and lumbar design.
-Mesh scores highest because it conforms to body shape and promotes airflow — important for long sessions in Indian climates.
+Mesh scores highest because it conforms to body shape and promotes airflow, which matters for long sessions in Indian climates.

 | Feature | None | Leather | Foam | Mesh |